rotexsoft/leanorm/docs/db-connector-class.md

     ): mixed

-Recommended for queries that the **dbFetch\*** methods above can't handle.
+For queries that the **dbFetch\*** methods above can't handle, you can use the **runQuery** method.
 For example, delete, insert, complex select queries, update and other types of queries.

     public function runQuery(
         string $query,